-All municipalities in Alberta, Metis Settlements and the Townsite of Redwood Meadows Administration Society are eligible for the Canada Community-Building Fund (CCBF) (formerly the federal Gas Tax Fund).
+All municipalities in Alberta, Metis Settlements and the Townsite of Redwood Meadows Administration Society are eligible for the Canada Community-Building Fund (CCBF).

 The program provides conditional grants for capital-related projects that meet the program eligibility criteria.